MACLAS Executive Committee-

 The 2025-2026 Executive Committee is constituted as follows:

-Meghan McInnis-Domínguez, President (2025-2026).
+Meghan McInnis-Domínguez, Past President (2026-2027).
 Associate Professor of Spanish at the University of Delaware, Meghan’s research interests include medicine and literature in the early modern period, early modern Spanish novel, colonial Latin American historiography, Hispanic Transatlantic and Postcolonial Studies, and teaching with technology in the Hispanic Studies classroom.
 Aside from her research interests, she serves as a director of study abroad programs, leading winter and summer programs to Argentina, Mexico, and Spain.

-David Mongor-Lizarrabengoa, Secretary (2025-2026).
+David Mongor-Lizarrabengoa, Secretary (2026-2027).
 Assistant Professor of Spanish at Wor-Wic Community College in Salisbury, MD, David holds a BA & MA in Spanish from Montclair State University, two MA degrees in English and films studies from San Diego, and a Ph.D. in comparative literature at Western University in London, Ontario.
 His research primarily focuses on contemporary Latin American and Lusophone literature and film.
 Currently, he is editing a volume titled Hispanic & Lusophone Voices of Africa.
 He has taught Spanish, English, Portuguese, and Basque language courses at Wor-Wic, Montclair State, and Western University and has been a MACLAS member since 2011.

 MichaelJSchroeder-AnnvillePAa.jpg